 Common surround sound formats include Dolby surround, Dolby digital, Dolby digital EX, Dolby Pro Logic IIx, Dolby TrueHD, DTS, DTS-ES and TruSurround XT.

-Get a more realistic and engaging sound experience when you watch your favorite movies at home and call us to get your surround sound system set up.
+Get a more realistic and engaging sound experience when you watch your favourite movies at home and call us to get your surround sound system set up.

 Comments are closed.